 Departmental Pre-Arbitration Appeal: If satisfactory settlement is not reached on the basis of the Employer's Step 2 written answer or if no answer is provided within the Step 2 time limits or agreed upon extension, to be considered further the MCO Executive Board or its agent shall appeal the grievance to pre-arbitration within 45 calendar days from receipt of the Step 2 written answer (or the date the answer was due if no answer was provided), with a copy to OSE.
 A designated representative of the Department where the grievance originated shall meet with the designated MCO official to discuss the grievance.
 As necessary and upon mutual agreement, an MCO Executive Board Member or Chapter President may be designated by the President to attend as an Alternate, provided that such Alternate is not the grievant.
 An effort shall be made at such meeting(s) to arrive at a fair and equitable settlement to avoid the necessity of an arbitration hearing.
-Such a copy of all pre-arbitration settlements to OSE within 15 calendar days of receipt by the Union.
+Such settlements, if reached, shall be confirmed in writing.
+The Union shall provide a copy of all pre-arbitration settlements to OSE within 15 calendar days of receipt by the Union.
 For the purpose of this Section, the Departmental Representative shall be other than the official who answered at Step 2, except by mutual agreement.
 In the event more than one Departmental Representative attends such meeting, one of the Departmental Representatives may be the Step 2 official.